-- 3. Comcast Cable Communications LLC, and any other ISP subpoenaed pursuant to this order, shall in turn serve a copy of the subpoena and a copy of this order on the subscriber, defendant John Doe, within 14 days from the date of service of the subpoena on the ISP.
-An ISP may serve the subscriber using any reasonable means, including written notice sent to the subscriber's last known address, transmitted either by first-class mail or via overnight service. - 4.
-Any ISP served with a subpoena pursuant to this order shall confer with plaintiff before assessing any charge in advance of providing the information requested in the subpoena. - 5.
-Nothing in this order precludes any of the ISPs or defendant John Doe from challenging the subpoenas consistent with the Federal Rules of Civil Procedure and this court's Local Rules.
-However, any such challenge, such as a motion to quash the subpoena or a motion for a protective order, shall be filed before the return date of the subject subpoena, and the return date shall be no earlier than 30 days from the date of service of the subpoena on the ISP. - 6.
-If an ISP or the subscriber files a motion to quash or a motion for a protective order, the ISP shall preserve the information sought by the subpoena pending resolution of such a motion.
+26 pending matter. subscriber, defendant John Doe, within 14 days from the date of service of the subpoena on the ISP.
+An ISP may serve the subscriber using any reasonable means, including written notice sent to the subscriber's last known address, transmitted either by first-class mail or via overnight service.

+4. Any ISP served with a subpoena pursuant to this order shall confer with plaintiff before assessing any charge in advance of providing the information requested in the subpoena.

+5. Nothing in this order precludes any of the ISPs or defendant John Doe from challenging the subpoenas consistent with the Federal Rules of Civil Procedure and this court's Local Rules.
+However, any such challenge, such as a motion to quash the subpoena or a motion for a protective order, shall be filed before the return date of the subject subpoena, and the return date shall be no earlier than 30 days from the date of service of the subpoena on the ISP.

+14 6.
+If an ISP or the subscriber files a motion to quash or a motion for a 15 protective order, the ISP shall preserve the information sought by the subpoena pending 16 resolution of such a motion.